imoneoi/openchat/README.md

 # 💌Contact

-We are a student team from Tsinghua University, working on OpenChat, a project that requires additional computing power or LLMs API keys for further development.
+We are a student team  Tsinghua University, working on OpenChat, a project that requires additional computing power or LLMs API keys for further development.
 If you are interested in our project and would like to offer support, please feel free to reach out to us:

 * Wang Guan [imonenext at gmail dot com]
 * Cheng Sijie [csj23 at mails dot tsinghua dot edu dot cn]

-We look forward to hearing from you and collaborating on this exciting project!
+We look forward to hearing  you and collaborating on this exciting project!

 # Citation